icgc-dcc/dcc-docs/docs/download/guide.md

 ### Compute Instance

-As a first step in analyzing data, you will need to create a Compute Instance to run the Score Client and any other supporting software.
+As a first step in downloading data, you will need to create a Compute Instance to run the Score Client and any other supporting software.

 #### AWS